yn5/-unmissable/README.md

     npx expo start
    ```

-## Code Formatting
+## Code Quality

+### Formatting

 The project uses Prettier for consistent code formatting.
-The configuration includes automatic import sorting using `@trivago/prettier-plugin-sort-imports`.
+The configuration includes automatic import sorting using `@ianvs/prettier-plugin-sort-imports`.

 To format your code: